dell/csm-docs/content/docs/authorization/design.md

 ### CSI Driver

 A CSI Driver supports the Container Service Interface (CSI) specification.
-Dell EMC provides customers with CSI Drivers for its various storage arrays.
+Dell provides customers with CSI Drivers for its various storage arrays.
 CSM for Authorization intends to support a majority, if not all, of these drivers.

 A CSI Driver will typically be configured to communicate directly to its intended storage array and as such will be limited in using only the authentication